idvorkin/idvorkin.github.io/_d/2016-2-11-Insomnia.md

 - The essential activity, is getting back on my natural sleep cycle.
 I do this best through sleep deprivation, not sleep catchup.
 - I take prescription sleeping pills (aka Ambien/Lunesta/Sonata).
 - I force myself out of bed at wake up time - even if I didn't get enough sleep.
-- I do not drinking caffeine or nap.
+- I do not drink caffeine or nap.
 The best path to fall asleep on time (or even early) is sleep exhaustion

 Sleep well.